Volt162/solid_test_project/README.md

 - Organization from your profile email address or default

 # Features
- The application displays the text "Hello there" in the middle of the screen and after tapping anywhere on the screen, a background color changes to a randomly generated color and the text color is changes to the opposite color.
+ The application displays the text "Hello there" in the middle of the screen and after tapping anywhere on the screen, a background color changes to a randomly generated color and the text color changes to the opposite color.